Monday, September 26, 2016

 I find that I fully embrace the fact that special needs entered our lives in the form of adoption and foster care.
 I am thankful that where I might have once shied away from the topic I now daily live it to the point I don't even recognize it.
 In fact the phrase has a somewhat jarring effect on my psyche as I have to be reminded that I have a son that is deemed special needs.
 To me, he is amazing.
 He has challenges, he has issues, he has problems.
 But I haven't run into a child, or an adult for that matter, who doesn't.
 You just have to get past the facade on some a little more than others to see them.

 There are phrases that I grew up with that might have once been used to describe my son.
 I hate those phrases.
 They still exist and are still used in conversations by well meaning people with innocent intentions.
-The words are demeaning and vicious when inappropriately applied and strike a nerve with those of us who have children with challenges.
+When inappropriately used or applied the words can be demeaning and vicious and strike a nerve with those of us who have children with challenges.

 But the term special needs is deemed much more polite, more palatable.
 Again, it jars my ears to hear it applied to my own as I often forget I deal with a special needs child daily.
 The labels are an irritant to me.
 When I look at him I don't see special needs.
 I see life.
 I see joy.
 He is funny.
 He is opinionated.
 He is intelligent, and clever.
 He takes a different route to get to the same ending but he gets there, often better than most.
 But most importantly, I see my son.